 To send a whole case of wine, you’d need to use Parcel Force or a courier like FedEx or UPS.

-We typically use couriers like FedEx or UPS.
+We typically use couriers like DHL.
 You, as “sender”, will get an email and text with a tracking number and will be notified when the gift has been delivered.

 Can I send wine as a gift to another country?

-If you are thinking of buying a case of wine from us and sending it as a gift to another country, email us first.
-Our logistics specialists will check and advise what the cost of delivery will be, and how long it will take.
+If you are thinking of buying a case of wine from us and sending it as a gift to another country, email us and we will advise you if it’s feasible.
+As you can see, we have a lot of personal experience in that area.

-Bottles of wine are fragile, and it’s best to package them well.
-They can easily get damaged in transit.
-Heavy items often get stacked one on top of the other and boxes can topple over in the back of trucks.
+Bottles of wine are fragile, and it’s important to package them well as they can easily get damaged in transit.
+Heavy items often get stacked one on top of the other, and boxes can topple over in the back of trucks.
 Since a good bottle of wine may cost anywhere between £20 and £50, it makes sense to invest in good-quality packaging.

+Wrap each bottle individually really well.
+We don’t recommend using bubble-wrap or inflatable airsacs because they create plastic pollution.
+So our recommendation is to use a corrugated paper bottle sleeve.
 If there’s lots of empty space around the bottle, fill the box with shredded paper or loose fill, or simply add more layers of wrapping.
-It will stop the bottle from rattling about and hitting the sides of the box.
+This will stop the bottle from rattling about and hitting the sides of the box.

 It’s fair to say that all sorts of things can happen in transit – but with good-quality packaging you’ll improve the chances of your wine gift reaching its destination safe, intact and ready to drink.